elfhosted/elfhosted.com/docs/index.md

 > "I would recommend ElfHosted to anyone.
 It has been great so far and made life a lot easier than running my own setups.
 If you’re in the fence give them a try and help support this great community." - [Zestyclose_Teacher20](https://old.reddit.com/r/StremioAddons/comments/1b5wqdx/elfhosteds_elfdisclosure_report_for_feb_2024/ktayicr/)

 > "thanks for the help and must say this is the best host I every had for my server 🙂 10/10 🙂 All other places I have try have I got a lot buff etc. Your host can even give me full power on a 4K Remux on 200GB big movie file .
-That's damn awesome 😄" - @tjelite.
+That's damn awesome 😄" - \@tjelite (*Discord*)

 ## The back-story